Parks and Gardens in Pleasant Prairie

 In addition to the community parks, scattered throughout the Village are several quaint neighborhood parks.
 If you’re a Village resident, or thinking about moving to Pleasant Prairie, be sure to check out the complete park listings to find one near you.

-Are you are in charge of planning a family reunion?
+Are you in charge of planning a family reunion?
 Consider a park in Pleasant Prairie as your event venue.
 Several of our beautiful parks include pavilions available for rent.
 This is also true of our sports fields.
-Let us help you plan a birthday party, class reunion, or fundraiser everyone is sure to remember.
+Visit Pleasant Prairie is happy to connect you with the right person as you explore options for a birthday party, class reunion, or fundraiser that everyone is sure to remember.
 Parks are also ideal for smaller events such as team or club gatherings, where you can meet and celebrate close to nature.

 Pleasant Prairie's parks and gardens are a natural fit for both relaxation and recreation.
 If you are seeking a place to host a picnic, get some exercise, birdwatch, practice photography, or simply enjoy a relaxing stroll, the parks of Pleasant Prairie are the place to be.